dellannadavide/MQTT-Nao-Interface/README.md

 # MQTT-Nao-Interface
-MQTT-Nao-Interface is a Python 2.7 resource that can be used to control Nao via Python and that can receive commands via MQTT and publish data (e.g., captured via Nao's sensors) via MQTT.
+MQTT-Nao-Interface is a Python 2.7 resource that can be used to control a Nao robot via Python and that can receive commands (e.g., from [SONAR](https://github.com/dellannadavide/SONAR)) and publish data (e.g., captured via Nao's sensors) via MQTT.

 Below the steps required to install and run MQTT-Nao-Interface.